 Having both Quick Sync and NVENC (encoding technologies by new Intel processors and new Nvidia graphic cards) on your PC might affect the Overwolf recorder and cause black screen recordings.

-*Note - The very first thing you can do is to make sure that your graphics drivers are up to date (in case you have a GeForce card and using NVENC).
+The very first thing you can do is make sure that your graphics drivers are up to date (in case you have a GeForce card and are using NVENC).

 The issue seems to be related to which graphic card is assigned to Overwolf and your game.
 If your Overwolf capture settings are set to use the Intel on-board graphics card and the game is set to use the Nvidia graphics card, you will get a black screen instead of the gameplay you recorded when you watch the video file.